 Another major key is to empower the people doing the work to create their own tasks within the envelopes of the project plan set out by the project manager.
 By creating tasks, re-estimating time remaining whenever they log hours and adjust the expected timelines given their on-the-ground knowledge of what's actually going on with a client project, the people actually doing the work get the benefits of an agile experience and the business benefits by knowing what's actually happening.
 This helps fosters the team's trust and reliability of the project management system.

 With Accelo, pursue the in-between - manage your milestones with your budgets from a waterfall approach, and champion your team members with the agile aspect.
-Follow along the video below, where our CEO, Geoff McQueen provides more insight into adaptive project management and walks through an example of how to implement this approach in your own agency.
+Learn more with our Adaptive Project Management Best Practices webinar.
 Give it a try today and sign up for a free trial!